rspace-os/rspace-client-groovy/Readme.md

 For full details of our API spec please see https://your.rspace.com/public/apiDocs

+To run the example scripts in the scripts/ folder, `cd` to that folder, then run

+    groovy -classpath ../src -DapiKey=MyAPIKey ExampleScript.groovy

+ replacing `MyAPIKey` with your key, and `ExampleScript.groovy` with the name of the script you want to run.

 ### A basic query to list documents

 First of all we'll define our URL and get our key from a system property.